EleutherAI/openwebtext2/README.md

 # OpenWebText2

-This repository is part of Eleuther AI's quest to create a massive repository of high quality text data for training language models.
+This project is part of Eleuther AI's quest to create a massive repository of high quality text data for training language models.

 ## Background